-Corequisite: ISTC 1023 IT Essentials I: PC Hardware/Software.
+Corequisite: ISTC 1023 IT Essentials I: PC Hardware/Software with a grade of "C" or better.

 The topics covered in this course include computer hardware and software, file management and backup, Internet and LAN technology, digital media, the computer industry, databases, and information systems analysis and design.